While doing historical research for my recent post about The Siege of Vicksburg, I came across something else I thought was interesting.

 Upon researching them further, I found that the first pierced columns appeared in about 1870, the height of the steamboat era and when Italianate was the most prevalent style.
 It has been suggested that the column was designed by a carpenter from one of the steamboats because the center sections of the columns are oftentimes a diamond, heart, or spade — the icons most associated with card playing.
 Perhaps the carpenter played poker aboard a riverboat and, on a whimsy, incorporated the designs into an architectural element that is still found in Vicksburg today.
 Unfortunately, his identity remains a mystery.

-In 1987, the Vicksburg Foundation for Historic Preservation conducted an inventory of buildings which retained pierced columns, and at that time, there were 50 existing buildings and evidence though historic photographs of about 50 more buildings which, at one time, had porches supported by pierced columns.
+In 1987, the Vicksburg Foundation for Historic Preservation conducted an inventory of buildings which retained pierced columns, and at that time, there were 50 existing buildings and evidence through historic photographs of about 50 more buildings which, at one time, had porches supported by pierced columns.
 Of the existing 50, they discovered 14 different styles of pierced columns.

 The Foundation also sent inquiries to state historic preservation offices throughout the southeast and north along the Mississippi River requesting information about buildings with similar columns in their states.
 As a result of their poll, they learned that there were single examples in New Orleans, Pensacola, and a couple of other towns, but no community had anywhere near the number of pierced columns that Vicksburg had.

-According to an article from the Foundation's web site, which was undated, there are only forty buildings left in Vicksburg that retain their pierced columns.
+According to an article from the Foundation's website, which was undated, there are only forty buildings left in Vicksburg that retain their pierced columns.

 One day last week, I drove around Vicksburg to see how many houses with pierced columns I could find.
 In about an hour and a half, I found 13, the prettiest of which (in my opinion) is The Corners, ca. 1872-73.